- Do I have to be a CPA and a member of the AICPA to apply?

 Return to the Overview of the CPA/PFS Credential

 Yes.
-You must be a CPA member in good standing of the AICPA and hold a valid and unrevoked CPA permit, certificate, or license issued by a legally constituted state authority and which is in active status.
+You must be a CPA member in good standing of the AICPA and hold a valid and unrevoked CPA permit, certificate, or license issued by a legally constituted state authority.
 The CPA/PFS credential is granted exclusively by the AICPA.

 Do I need to be a PFP Section member in order to apply to become a CPA/PFS credential holder?